POM: Prescription only medicine

-Nidef / Nifedipine Prolonged Release Tablets must not be used in combination with rifampicin because no efficient plasma levels of nifedipine may be obtained due to enzyme induction (see section 4.5).
+Nidef / Nifedipine Prolonged Release Tablets should not be administered concomitantly with rifampicin since efficient plasma levels of nifedipine may be achieved owing to enzyme induction (see section 4.5).

 Nidef / Nifedipine Prolonged Release Tablets must be swallowed whole; under no circumstances should they be bitten, chewed or broken up.

-Caution should be exercised in patients with hypotension as there is a risk of further reduction in blood pressure and care must be exercised in patients with very low blood pressure (severe hypotension with systolic pressure less than 90 mm HG), in cases of manifest heart failure and in the case of severe aortic stenosis.
+Caution should be exercised in patients with hypotension as there is a risk of further reduction in blood pressure and care must be exercised in patients with very low blood pressure (severe hypotension with systolic pressure less than 90 mm Hg

 Nifedipine should not be used during pregnancy unless the clinical condition of the woman requires treatment with nifedipine.
 Nifedipine should be reserved for women with severe hypertension who are unresponsive to standard therapy (see section 4.6).

 Careful monitoring of blood pressure must be exercised when administering nifedipine with i.v. magnesium sulphate, owing to the possibility of an excessive fall in blood pressure which could harm both mother and foetus.
 For further information regarding use in pregnancy, refer to section 4.6.

 Nifedipine is not recommended for use during breastfeeding because nifedipine has been reported to be excreted in human milk and the effects of oral absorption of small amounts of nifedipine to the infant are not known (see section 4.6).